OpenPhilologyAdmin/OPEN-fe/README.md

 They are served in different variations of `.env` files:

 - For local environment we use `.env.local`
-- For development environment we use `.env.development`
-- For production environment we use `.env.production`

 ## Deployment process

 Deployment is done via GitHub Actions.
 Whole configuration resides in YAML files inside `.github/workflows` directory.

 - All code pushed to `develop` branch is deployed to `dev.openphilology.eu`;
 - All code pushed to `main` branch is deployed to `staging.openphilology.eu`;
 - Review apps are applications created for each PR (re)opened and are automatically removed when PR is closed.
 Review apps are cloned from `develop` app, so all the configuration set there prior to creating review app is copied.
 Each review app is assigned URL following the pattern: `oplu-${PR-GitHub-ID}.openphilology.eu`.
 The URL is automatically added to the PR (as a comment) after the app is created.